-The insight that individuals may vary in their fairness positions $m^{k(i)}$ immediately raises the question of how to think about plausible reference points for a fair distribution of incomes.
+The insight that individuals can vary in their fairness positions k immediately raises the question of how to think about plausible reference points for a fair distribution of income.
 In this section, we give a brief overview of three broad fairness positions that figure prominently in the social choice literature and the experimental literature on fairness concerns.

-To illustrate these fairness positions, we again consider the simple example of two individuals, i, j, where i and j are two arbitrary individuals from the population, including oneself.
+To illustrate these fairness positions, we again consider the simple example of two individuals, i, j, where i and j are two arbitrary individuals of the population, which can potentially include the respondent itself.
 However, unlike many early studies on inequality aversion, we do not assume that resources drop like "manna from heaven."
 Instead, each individual produces and contributes some share of the available resources R.

-In particular, each individual generates initial incomes x as a function of f and u:
+In particular, each individual generates initial incomes y as a function of f and u:

-$$x_i = g(f_i, u_i) \tag{2}$$
+$$y_i = g(f_i, u_i) \tag{2}$$

-Box 3: Economic experiments versus vignette surveys
+\Box 3: Economic experiments versus vignette surveys\

-This review focuses on experimental evidence on fairness concerns.
-There are, however, alternative survey-based approaches that have been used to provide insights into people's attitudes towards inequality.
-On the one hand, survey-based methods are often considered unreliable predictors of actual behavior: since answers have no consequences in the real world, they are susceptible to social desirability biases and experimenter demand effects.
-On the other hand, the absence of incentives also implies that surveys are usually cheaper and can thus be scaled more easily to larger and more representative samples.
+This review focuses on experimental evidence on attitudes towards inequality and fairness.
+However, there are alternative survey-based approaches that have been used to provide information on these attitudes.
+On the one hand, survey-based methods are often considered unreliable predictors of actual behavior.
+Since answers have no consequences in the real world, they are arguably more susceptible to social desirability biases and experimenter demand effects than incentivized experiments.
+However, the absence of incentives also implies that surveys are usually cheaper and can thus be scaled more easily to larger and more representative samples.
 In addition, surveys can relate more closely to real-life scenarios for which the appropriate design of an experiment would be prohibitively costly.
 There are i) direct and ii) indirect survey-based methods.
 Direct elicitation methods usually provide broad statements, e.g., "It is just if hard-working people earn more than others," and then ask respondents to rate their agreement with these statements.
-While the simplicity of these statements makes them useful for large and multi-topic cross-country survey programs like the World Value Survey (WVS) or the European Social Survey (ESS), the high level of abstraction makes it often hard to interpret answers meaningfully.
+The simplicity of these statements makes them useful for large and multi-topic cross-country survey programs like the World Value Survey (WVS) or the European Social Survey (ESS); however, the high level of abstraction makes it often hard to interpret the associated answers meaningfully.
 Indirect elicitation methods based on vignettes address these concerns by providing specific and detailed scenarios that respondents evaluate.
 In such surveys, respondents are confronted with hypothetical situations.
 Based on the presented situation, the respondent can then make a distributional decision or rate the fairness of different proposed alternatives.
 Results from vignette surveys show that attitudes to inequality vary with the sources of inequality (Konow, 1996; Konow, 2001; Gaertner and Schwettmann, 2007).
 Interested readers are referred to Gaertner and Schokkaert (2012) for a comprehensive discussion of vignette surveys' methodological (dis)advantages and empirical evidence on fairness views derived from such studies.

 We do not take a stance on the precise nature of f and u.
-They could be any factor contributing to the generation of income, including choices of individuals (e.g., working time, work intensity, risk-taking), individual characteristics (e.g., ability, work experience, parental background), or the prices at which they can sell their product in the market.
-Suffice it to say that we consider two factors to allow for the fact that some of these factors may constitute fair sources of inequality, and some of these factors may constitute unfair sources of inequality.
+They could be any factors contributing to the generation of income, including choices of individuals (e.g., working time, work intensity, risk-taking), individual characteristics (e.g., ability, work experience, parental background), or the prices at which they can sell their product in the market.
+Suffice it to say that we consider two factors to allow for the fact that some of these factors may constitute fair sources of inequality (f), and some of these factors may constitute unfair sources of inequality (u).